 - Create FirstNet Central user accounts for a designated pool of personnel to serve as Uplift Request Manager(s).
-Toggle on access to the Uplift Request Tool. - Download the FirstNet Assist app on smartphones and tablets. - Have the Uplift Request Manager(s) create and regularly update contact groups of users that would potentially be uplifted.
-Use the Groups function within the Tool and/or download the CSV file template to create desired groups of users. - Consider launching a brief (1 hour) uplift test at least quarterly, to verify that all of the numbers in the lists/ groups are still valid - Train on capabilities and exercise with the Uplift Request Tool and FirstNet Assist app. - Leverage Uplift Request Tool user guides and instructorled training resources through the FirstNet Training Portal. - Develop and implement governance, policy, and procedures for the use of the Tool. - Check the Nationwide Scheduled Uplift Requests report to see if an uplift event has been created for a planned event. - This report is available in uplift module- Reports-Nationwide Scheduled Uplift and can be downloaded in various file formats. - If you do not want your planned uplift event to appear in the list of Nationwide Scheduled Uplift Requests (due to the sensitive nature of the event, security reasons, etc.), check the box to exclude it from this report.2
+Toggle on access to the Uplift Request Tool. - Download the FirstNet Assist app on smartphones and tablets to see nearby uplift events and to request to be Uplifted for that event by its respective Uplift manager.
+Note: an uplift event cannot be created directly within the app itself. - Have the Uplift Request Manager(s) create and regularly update contact groups of users that would potentially be uplifted.
+Use the Groups function within the Tool and/or download the CSV file template to create desired groups of users. - Within an Uplift group, consider launching a brief (1 hour) uplift test at least quarterly for a limited number of devices to retain proficiency with using the Tool. - Leverage Uplift Request Tool user guides and instructorled training resources through Quick Help and Tutorials within FirstNet Central. - Develop and implement governance, policies, and procedures for the use of the Uplift Request Tool.